tri-D n.

 James Tiptree, Jr.

 Interest in their home system was at fever pitch.
-The secretariat had arranged tridi FTL coverage from underneath the transparent track, so that viewers could observe the cell-by-cell approach.
+The secretariat had arranged tridi FTL coverage from underneath the transparent track, so that viewers could observe the cell-by-cell approach of the slug's feet to the line.

 1970